conceptadev/rockets/packages/nestjs-user/README.md

 # Rockets NestJS User

-A complete module for managing a basic User entity, including controller with full CRUD, DTOs, sample data factory and seeder.
+A module for managing a basic User entity, including controller with full CRUD, DTOs, sample data factory and seeder.

 ## Installation